Richmond Bi+ Resource Group

 We are respectful that people may come from a variety of religious backgrounds or spiritual perspectives.

 People need community.
-Connection with others and a place to belong are important for human well-being.
+It is important for human well-being to have connection with others and a place to belong.
 Community provides engagement and support, but also helps us question and grow.
 Bi+ people deserve a space to meet others like them and to identify issues that make a difference in our lives.
 We want the chance to find meaning and identity in life and to be our best selves.

 I Think I May Be Bisexual, Now What Do I Do?.
 Advocates for Youth.